Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ls @DE_QUICKSTART/branches/main;
 ```

 Now that we know our repository is accessible, we will create the objects and permissions necessary to run the lab.
-This uses Jinja templating to allow to substitute values with variables at run time, as well as looping and other capabilities.
+This uses Jinja2 templating to allow to substitute values with variables at run time, as well as looping and other capabilities.
 In today's example, we simply pass in the current user so that the role used for the lab is granted to the current user, but you can use variables to define the environment the code is deployed to and more.
 More information on using `EXECUTE IMMEDIATE FROM` and Jinja2 templating is available in the [documentation here](https://docs.snowflake.com/en/sql-reference/sql/execute-immediate-from).

 Execute the following lines together.
 ```sql